Skip to main content

 Gear Shifts

 BOOST is modernizing how we deliver driver license and motor vehicle services across Oklahoma.
-As part of this transformation, you'll see Gear Shifts—individual process, tools or service changes rolling out with the new system in Presidents' Day Weekend 2026.
+As part of this transformation, you'll see Gear Shifts—individual process, tools or service changes rolling out with the new system in Presidents' Day weekend.
 Each Gear Shift reflects real improvements identified through employee ideas, customer feedback and nationwide best practices and standards.

 Gear Shift Highlights